airborne-commando/OPSEC-OSINT-Tools/tangible-examples/threat-actor.md

 *   **(3c) Digital Biography:** The user posted a picture next a house.
 This was later confirmed using government data and maps.
 Other social media posts also confirmed this location.
 In another location, there was a mobile home which was either owned by the father or another dwelling; later confirmed by govt records and a public post to be possible.
 *   **(3c) Family & Interests:** A family obituary named the user's child and some family members.
 The user had also mentioned this child's name multiple times online.
 The user also publicly broadcasted their personal interests.
 In a news article, there was a conviction of drugs matching the fathers name.
 Was confirmed with court docs.
 The internet user is close with family and leans left like the family member named in the obit.
 *   **(3e) Competencies & Affinities:** The assessment shows the user has poor privacy habits and low-moderate technical skill.
 However, they are highly sociable.
 In another location, the threat actor confirmed a mobile home with a camera at the doorway.
 *   **(3d) Behavioral Patterns:** The user's behavior seems immature.
 Their old journal entries showed they were upset about uncontrollable issues and obsessed with something, leading to depression—a trait that appears to reflect their current state.
+The threat actor used a NLP to analyze the blogspot for a quick glance.

-**HUMINT (Human Intelligence):** The threat actor actively engaged with the user, asking about their family or child, politics and pointing out interest to elicit a response.
+**HUMINT (Human Intelligence):** The threat actor actively engaged with the user using an alias on a fetish site, asking about their family or child, politics and pointing out interest to elicit a response.
 This confirmed the information gathered and provided further insight into their behavior.
 The internet user seems easy to envoke and or to elicit a response.

 **Much like this graph here:**
 <p align="center">